This Studio/ Gallery is a lovely community art space with a history of being a place for art since the 40’s.

 620 NE Hwy 101, Lincoln city, OR.
 97367

-ASA will be hosting artist demos both weekends all weekend long!
+ASA will be hosting artist demos all weekend long!
 Stop by to view various artist and mediums in practice and gain a unique perspective of the creative process!
 For more information and the demo schedule CLICK HERE.

 Artists’ Studio Association

 We are a community of artists, teachers and lifelong learners, who enjoy creating and sharing art.
 We are dedicated to bringing arts education and enjoyment to students of all ages, from all walks of life.

 The ASA classroom is the heart and soul of our building.
 During our open studio times the classroom becomes a place where artists can practice, experiment and create.
 Members meet to coach, critique and encourage one another.

 Along the walls of the classroom you will see, Beachstone Gallery where members display their work.

 Art on the Edge Studio Tour artists and demonstration Schedule

 Heather Haugland – quilling